Introduction

 |

 - The requirement lists the learning outcomes for professional skills to be achieved by aspiring professional accountants by the end of IPD, regardless of their intended future accounting specialization or role.
-These learning outcomes provide the base to enable professional accountants to develop specializations in different accounting roles, for example an audit engagement partner or a taxation specialist.
+These learning outcomes provide the base to enable professional accountants to develop specializations in different accounting roles, for example an audit engagement partner, a taxation specialist, or a sustainability reporting manager.

 - In the design of professional accounting education programs, the four competence areas listed in the requirement may not be identical to the names of prescribed courses or subjects.
 Also, the learning outcomes associated with one competence area (for example, organizational) may be achieved across more than one course or subject.
 The achievement of some learning outcomes (for example, those within intellectual) may extend across several different courses or subjects, none of which may be devoted solely to that competence area.